ionos-cloud/ionosctl/docs/subcommands/Managed-Kubernetes/nodepool/lan/add.md

   -D, --depth int32          Controls the detail depth of the response objects.
 Max depth is 10.
       --dhcp                 Indicates if the Kubernetes Node Pool LAN will reserve an IP using DHCP.
 E.g.: --dhcp=true, --dhcp=false (default true)
   -f, --force                Force command to execute without user input
-      --gateway-ip ip        IPv4 or IPv6 Gateway IP for the route.
-Must be set with --network flag -h, --help                 Print usage
+      --gateway-ip strings   Slice of IPv4 or IPv6 Gateway IPs for the routes.
+Must contain same number of arguments as --network flag
+  -h, --help                 Print usage
   -i, --lan-id int           The unique LAN Id of existing LANs to be attached to worker Nodes (required)
-      --network string       IPv4 or IPv6 CIDR to be routed via the interface.
-Must be set with --gateway-ip flag --nodepool-id string   The unique K8s Node Pool Id (required) -o, --output string        Desired output format [text|json] (default "text") -q, --quiet                Quiet output
+      --network strings      Slice of IPv4 or IPv6 CIDRs to be routed via the interface.
+Must contain same number of arguments as --gateway-ip flag
+      --nodepool-id string   The unique K8s Node Pool Id (required) -o, --output string        Desired output format [text|json] (default "text") -q, --quiet                Quiet output